It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

 Being a couple means making a lot of decisions together, which is why it should never feel as if your partner is calling all the shots, or as if you're being swept along in

-their life.
-Or vice versa.
+their life — or vice versa.
 "It’s an indication of how the two of you are separate, not a couple," Doares says.
 "It’s also disrespectful."
+In healthy relationships, a lot of decisions are made and agreed upon mutually, especially if the outcomes affect both people.
 6 They Dismiss What You Say

 8 They Hold Onto Grudges